riolaf05/pannello-server/README.md

 ```
 This will create the K8s resources on the cluster.

-To enable cluster monitoring update pannello-server\startbootstrap-shop-item-gh-pages/hostnames.txt with all nodes hostname!
+* To enable cluster monitoring update pannello-server\startbootstrap-shop-item-gh-pages/hostnames.txt with all nodes hostname and
+launch pannello-server\startbootstrap-shop-item-gh-pages/deploy.sh

 ### Control Panel installation with Docker